atodorov/qa-automation-python-selenium-101/module03/README.md

-# Session 03: If statements and loops
+# Module 03: If statements and loops

 ## Preparation